rcky844/knowledge-handbook/Biology/Ecology/Ecosystem/Energy flow between different trophic levels.md

 - <span style="color: lightgreen">In uneaten dead bodies</span>
   Some organisms die without being eaten.
 Its energy is not transferred to higher levels.

+> **Note**:
-Energy in excretory products, faeces and uneaten dead bodies become food for decomposers, which break down dead organic matter and release heat energy.
+> - Energy in excretory products, faeces and uneaten dead bodies become food for decomposers, which break down dead organic matter and release heat energy.

-A food chain normally does not consist of more than five trophic levels as the fifth trophic level does not get enough energy to support further levels.
+> - A food chain normally does not consist of more than five trophic levels as the fifth trophic level does not get enough energy to support further levels.

 ---
 <u>Ecology: Energy flow</u>